balch/lander/README.md

-# VIBE LANDER: Retro Game in a new "Arcade"
+# VIBE LANDER: 🎮 Retro Game Built on New Platforms

 A retro-style Lunar Lander game built by me and Junie using Kotlin Multiplatform and Compose Multiplatform.